This page has information on travelling to Afghanistan.

 The FCDO advises against all travel to Afghanistan.
 All travellers are strongly advised to check current entry requirements with their travel operator, airline or their local Afghani diplomatic mission before embarking on a visit.

 COVID-19 entry requirements may change at short notice.
 The most recent advice from the IATA COVID-19 Information hub describes that all COVID-19 entry requirements for Afghanistan were lifted on 10 May 2022.
 Again, travellers to Afghanistan are strongly advised to check with any travel operator or airline on requirements.

 Many airlines require proof of vaccination to allow passengers to board and you are advised to check the requirements of your operator in advance.

 If you’re transiting through the United Arab Emirates

 Transiting is when you pass through one country on the way to your final destination.
 Transiting through the United Arab Emirates is normally permitted for travellers who subject to their requirements such as vaccination status.

 Further information about transiting through the United Arab Emirate can be found on the Travel Advice pages for the UAE.

 Check your passport and travel documents before you travel

-You should also consider checking with your transport provider or travel company to make sure your passport and other travel documents meet their requirements.
+If you are visiting Afghanistan, we advise that your passport should be valid for six months from the date you arrive.
+Check with your travel provider to make sure your passport and other travel documents meet their requirements.